BolunThompson/notes-2/Colleges to Apply To.md

 			Con: Low acceptance rate
 			Probably apply Engineering: Computing
-				Despite being an engineering school, seems to have a decent CS program Georgia Tech (after average merit 30k a year) (300)?
+				Despite being an engineering school, seems to have a decent CS program High Target:
-			A bit expensive
-			The aid does not include loan debt
-				Max loan debt 35k for me
-					for 30k a year phd student with 15% of income going to it aiming to pay it off in 10 years With GT it would be 20k if parents pay 25k a year, so that would be reasonable-ish Depends on fin aid offer
-			13% acceptance rate oos (maybe real number lower bc it only has beter applicants) I think it's the same for CS
-					Major is accounted for, but not capped
-			EA for merit scholarships
-			On the other hand, I might get into a comparable UC, so maybe not worth it?
-				Could still apply though in case I don't
-	High Target:
 		UCI
 			Major: CS